 Berating the businesses for not growing fast enough is not going to be as helpful as addressing root causes.
 One will be weak value propositions due to inadequate market insight.
 You can address this with primary market research in the form of the customer interviews.
 So, while we will always push for faster growth, let’s be at least as enthusiastic about pushing for faster market learning.
 It’s natural to celebrate new product successes, but let’s also celebrate our new knowledge acquired along the way.

-For proper excellence in B2B innovation leadership, we cannot allow our desire for low hanging fruit be the endgame.
+For proper excellence in B2B innovation leadership, we cannot allow our desire for low-hanging fruit to be the endgame.
 Once market opportunities have been discovered, accept that your business may need time and investment.
 Rouse your teams to accept the difficult problems as challenges.

 Also, provide a bit of cover, so that they can climb the tree a bit higher for a bigger payday.
 “Climbing higher” usually means there are barriers to be broken.
 And it can be difficult to determine how long it might take to solve some of these bigger customer problems.
 Don’t be discouraged by these difficulties, but rather, let them be energizing.
 There’s a reason why the customer problem hasn’t been solved before.
 Your team could be at the precipice of a significant and enduring innovation.